 Think Like a Line Producer

 Begin by going over the script with a line producer's eye.
 Set up a spread sheet or scene list and begin to itemize the gear and other associated tools for the production.
-Include lines for all relevant and incurred expenses that will take place during the course of pre- and post-production for the corporate video.
+Include lines for all relevant and incurred expenses that will take place during every stage of production (Pre/Post) for the corporate video.

 Main Template Headings

-Open a spread-sheet app and use four categories to make the template after going over your script for line production.
+Open a spread-sheet app and use four categories to make the template after breaking down your script.
 You will want to include a "Total Job Estimate" in the spreadsheet template as well as "Day Rates, Equipment and Creative Fees", a section for "Post-Production Fees" and a section for "Expenses".
 These are the foundation for the corporate video production template.

-Begin to make sub-headings with the Creative Fess heading.
-This is where all fees related to writers, talent, editing, scoring and audio are recorded on the template.
+Begin to make sub-headings with the Creative Fees heading.
+This is where all fees related to writers, talent, editing, scoring, etc. are recorded on the template.
 These fees are for the talent and services only, the travel expenses or associated tangential fees are not part of this section of the template.
 You will want to add totals for each of the sub-headings at the end of the column.
 Set these up with the proper formulas within the spreadsheet application so they self-calculate after being filled out.

 Do the same thing here as you did with the Creative Fees heading.
 Make subheadings for all associated fees and costs in the post-production process.
-All columns and rows should reflect the aspects of post-production such as video editing, audio editing, transcribing, rendering, DVD creation and menu creation for DVD printing and production.
-Again, be sure to have self calculating formulas programmed into the template so all post-production fees are totaled for the template to be effective.
+All columns and rows should reflect the aspects of post-production such as video editing, audio editing, transcribing, rendering, storage, etc. Again, be sure to have self calculating formulas programmed into the template so all post-production fees are totaled for the template to be effective.

 Be sure to save the blank template in the needed files on the computer or tablet devices so they can be used on set or during one production in the office.
 Professional production should be handled in the same manner as a Hollywood blockbuster or a weekly TV show.
 They say the devil is in the details, and the template is the place to get these details notated to ensure your corporate production is on budget and making money.